 Why did I train to be a counsellor?

 Following many years in paid and voluntary roles helping people to feel better about themselves, and more connected with their community and the natural world, I trained to be a counsellor.
-During my own experience of counselling I learnt how to be kind to myself, and how I want to live my life.
+During my own experience of counselling I learnt how to live my life meaningfully and with compassion for myself and others.
 I hope to offer the same opportunity to others.

 How do I work?